2021-22 School Year Planning

 Social Distancing

-In accordance with the recommendations from the Oregon Department of Education (ODE), classrooms will be set up to maintain 3 feet of social distancing to the extent possible.
+In accordance with the recommendations from the Oregon Department of Education (ODE), students and staff will maintain physical distancing to the extent possible.

 -